colbyhill21/PersonalWebsite/README.md

 ## How to add a component
 Since there are multiple modules in this project, you have to use the `--module` tag for the Angular-CLI to `ng g c component-name --module app`

+## License
+This software is licensed under the MIT License.

+See the [License](./LICENSE.md) for more information.